AhmetZamanis/LoanRequestClassification/Report.md

 probability scoring methods (such as log loss) instead of measures dependent on the threshold probability.
-According to some, techniques that artificially change the dataset, such as oversampling, may do more harm than good, such as by changing the distributions of features.
-Such methods seem unintuitive for me as well, which is why they weren’t implemented in this analysis.
+According to some, techniques that artificially change the dataset, such as oversampling, may do more harm than good, for example by artificially changing the distributions of features.
+Such methods seem unintuitive to me as well, which is why they weren’t implemented in this analysis.
 I find the application of class weights intuitive, as they don’t change the input data, but simply instruct the model to be more sensitive to errors of the minority class.

 Any feedback or suggestion is welcome.